sehlen-bsi/botan-docs/audit_report/3.1.0/src/05_documents.rst

 Library Architecture Overview
 -----------------------------

-The document "Library Architecture Overview" [TODO: Ref] describes Botan's file structure, build system, important programming interfaces,
+The document "Library Architecture Overview" [ARCH]_ describes Botan's file structure, build system, important programming interfaces,
 CPU-specific optimizations, the provider interfaces, the command line interface, and the test suite architecture.
 Changes to the library are adjusted accordingly in this documentation.